Jvheaney/ru-social/README.md

 ## 6. The Story of RU Mine

 ### The Idea
 It's true; I really came up with the idea for RU Mine while working out.
-I _really did_ tell my friends and agreed to build it, alongside one of my close friends, on the condition that the domain was available.
-We decided that it would be a dating app made specifically for Ryerson Students, and we would verify their school in the age-old way, using their student email address.
+I _really did_ tell my friends and agreed to build it on the condition that the domain was available.
+My close friend and I decided that it would be a dating app made specifically for Ryerson Students, and we would verify their school in the age-old way, using their student email address.

 We quickly mapped out some features we wanted this app to have; all-inclusivity, missed connections, mutual courses, private and encrypted private messages.
 We threw all of these features onto an HTML template and put it up on the internet.
 Now it was time to see what Ryerson felt about it.
 <br/><br/>